Bitdefender BOX Security Hub

 As a Standalone Router

-To backtrack a little… because of the minor setup glitch above I took the opportunity to try the BOX on its own, the setup for which is so simple even I got it right on my first attempt.
-By necessity the BOX is installed in a less-than-optimal corner on the first floor near a bank of windows (reflections) and a lot of electronics (interference).
-Overall I was impressed to find the BOX pumps out a better-than-expected signal, both in strength and coverage (see below) and considered stopping here and ditching the AirPorts, but the nearly complete lack of configuration options is a non-starter for me.
+To backtrack a little… because of the Groundhog Day loop I found myself in (above) I took the opportunity to try the BOX on its own, the setup for which is so simple even I got it right on my first attempt.
+By necessity the BOX is installed in a less-than-optimal corner near a bank of windows (reflections) and a lot of electronics (interference) so I was impressed to find the BOX pumps out a better-than-expected signal, both in strength and coverage (see results below).

 Each setup process is nicely illustrated via screenshots, video and within the Central app, and should be relatively easy to follow for non-techies.
 However, I found the process not as plug-n-play as I had hoped.
-There isn’t much in the way of troubleshooting tips should you run into problems but Bitdefender offers free phone support, live chat and email support should you get stuck.
+There isn’t much in the way of troubleshooting tips should you run into problems but Bitdefender offers free and friendly phone, live chat and email support should you get stuck.

 Speed...
 (Not The Movie) And Strength

 A total of 24 wireless speed and 24 signal strength measurements were taken at the same six locations on each floor (6 measurements x 4 floors x 1 router) with results averaged by floor and type, respectively.
 All measurements are specific to the BOX functioning as a standalone router, the Portals were completely disconnected.
 I also use VyprVPN which I disabled for testing.